 Themes are a construct that is taken from phenomenology.
 Themes are defined by the philosopher van Manen as the ‘structures of experiences’.
 They are closely related to human values and meanings.
 Think of words such as ‘belonging’, ‘guidance’, ‘contribution’, ‘trust’ etc. Because themes are relatively stable and are shared across many people, they can be explored independently of the problem.

 The model can be used to better understand what kinds of insights are gathered through various design research methods, and how these insights affect the design and innovation process.
 Kees Dorst (2015) for example showed that analysing themes supports reframing of problems, and through that supports radical innovation.
 See this blog for an explanation of the development and use of the model.
-If you would like to read more you can also read the paper I wrote for the 2014 Design and Emotion conference about this topic together with Kees Dorst.
+If you would like to know more you can also read this paper that was recently published in Design Studies, or the paper I wrote for the 2014 Design and Emotion conference about this topic.

 Dorst, Kees.
 Frame Innovation; Create New Thinking by Design.
 Design Thinking, Design Theory. edited by Ken Friedman and Erik Stolterman Cambridge, Massachusetts: The MIT Press, 2015.

 van der Bijl – Brouwer, Mieke, and Kees Dorst.
 “How Deep Is Deep?
 A Four-Layer Model of Insights into Human Needs for Design Innovation.”
 In Proceedings of the Colors of Care: The 9th International Conference on Design & Emotion, edited by J. Salamanca, P. Desmet, A. Burbano, G. Ludden and J. Maya, 280-87.
 Bogotá: Ediciones Uniandes, 2014.